NavyaG-lab/Tech-writer/itaipu/create_basic_dataset.md

  Second, there is nothing connecting `calls` to `where`.
 That is because Scala does not care for `.`. `where` is a function of `calls` and we could have used `calls.where` in exactly the same way.

- Third, where are the parenthesis?
+ Third, where are the parentheses?
 Calm down, this isn't Clojure.
-Often times in Scala, parenthesis are optional.
-When the function you're callin only receives one parameter, for example, you can forego the parenthesis.
+Often times in Scala, parentheses are optional.
+When the function you're calling only receives one parameter, for example, you can remove the parentheses.

  Fourth, what's up with the $"call__started_at"?
 That is our very special way of referencing columns.
 It basically means "Hey, go into the table you're in and get the column named call__started_at".
 However, you can also do it like this: `calls("call__started_at")`.
 The result is the same, and sometimes the second notation is necessary, such as when you're working on joins of tables with columns with the same name.